yaguzmang/ICSS_coding_challenge/README.md

 ### Relevant code examples:
 - [Fish store - code](https://github.com/jsperezsalazar2001/AquaLife)

-I can not share the code of other projects since the codebases are not public and I am under an NDA.
+I can not share the code of the other projects since the codebases are not public and I am under an NDA.

 ## Routing of telephone calls - The challenge :memo:
 The challenging part of routing telephone calls in this context is to handle any number of operators with thousands of price entries and then calculate the cheapest operator for a given phone number.